oddlama/fora-docs/usage/writing-deploys/README.md

 from fora.host import current_host as host
 from fora.operations import system

-# Default if auxiliary_packages is not overwritten on a host or group.
-auxiliary_packages = []

-# Install the packages configured in the host or group variables.
-system.package(name="Install auxiliary packages", packages=host.auxiliary_packages)

-# Also install nginx if this is a web-host
+if "web" in host.groups: # Install nginx if this is a web-host
-if "web" in host.groups:
 	system.package(name="Install nginx", packages=["nginx"])
 ```
 {% endtab %}